 Deborah Acerno with her husband, Tom, and daughter, Adeline

-When Deborah Acerno watches her daughter sleep in the Harriet and Ronald Lassin Newborn/Infant Intensive Care Unit at CHOP, she knows she has done everything possible to restore little Adeline’s health.
+When Deborah Acerno watches her daughter sleep in the Harriet and Ronald Lassin Newborn/Infant Intensive Care Unit (N/IICU) at CHOP, she knows she has done everything possible to restore little Adeline’s health.
 That includes feeding her breast milk, because for the sickest babies, human milk is more than food — it’s medicine.

 A new development at the Hospital allows Acerno to contribute, in an important way, to the health of other babies in the N/IICU.
 She donates her extra milk to the recently opened Mothers’ Milk Bank, making it available to infants whose mothers cannot produce enough.